CanDIG/candigv2-ingest/README.md

 Site administrators or users using a local candig install can also obtain a token programmatically using the following curl commands from the CanDIGv2 repo:

+> [!IMPORTANT]
+> This is an access token and has an expiry period of 5 minutes from when it was obtained

 ```bash
 source env.sh
 ```